 These are a unique set of plates in that they have the exact same specs as the more expensive Rogue HG 2.0 Bumper Plates.
 Despite this, the Echo Bumpers have a more rounded edge making them easier to pick up, raised lettering that is painted white for contrast, and a thinner width allowing you to fit more weight on the bar than the HG 2.0’s at a significantly lower price.

-So, with all this said, based on the price, reviews, and listed specs, the Rogue Echo Bumper Plates are a better value than the HG 2.0 Plates.
-I have a set of HG Plates and have had them for a few years.
-They still get quite a bit of use and despite some minor scars and scuffs (we use them outside on the driveway mostly) they look and perform as good as the day I got them.
+In Coop’s opinion, the Rogue Echo Bumper Plates are a better value than the HG 2.0 Plates.
+He has a set of HG Plates and has had them for a few years.
+They still get quite a bit of use and despite some minor scars and scuffs (he uses them outside on the driveway mostly) they look and perform as good as the day I got them.

 You can read more in our Rogue Echo Bumper Plates review.